 Have a go at making your own gloop at home with this easy recipe and ingredients from your pantry.
 Gloop is an interesting mixture with a unique texture that toddlers and preschoolers will love to explore and play with.
 Its great for moulding and developing their fine motor skills too.

+Have fun making your own colourful clay with this easy recipe.
 Kids love playing with clay and making their own creations.
 Follow these easy instructions and make your own clay at home.
 From pots and animals, to Christmas tree decorations, letters, numbers, fossils, ornaments and more.

 Make your own bread paints and brighten up breakfast, lunch or snack time for your toddler or preschooler, by painting their bread in different colours and designs.
 Making bread paints is cheap and easy for even young kids to do too.
 Even fussy eaters won't be able to resist!